Waldammeweg 7D 4338 PM

 +31(0)118 236 100

-Q Aviation's Helideck Lighting systems includes the necessary operation and stable operation of the helideck: Our Newest product the HAPI (Helicopter Approach Path Indicator) and the Circle / H, Windsocks, Perimeter, Flood, Status and Obstruction Lights.
+Q Aviation's LED Helideck Lighting systems, Explosion proof and Safe area, includes the necessary operation and stable operation of the helideck: Our Newest product the HAPI (Helicopter Approach Path Indicator) and the Circle / H, Windsocks, Perimeter, Flood, Status and Obstruction Lights.

 Q-HAPI system provides the necessary visual information to place the helicopter on the ideal approach slope path.
 Pilots can easily determine if their approach is too high, too low, or correctly on slope through combinations of red and green lights.
 The Q-HAPI is available in three basic models with multiple configuration options to comply to ICAO requirements.

 The signal repetition rate of the flashing sectors must be greater than 2 Hz.

 In accordance with ICAO, the HAPI is capable of adjustment in elevation at any desired angle between 1 and 12 degrees above the horizontal with an accuracy of +/- 5 minutes of arc.
 The Q-HAPI will switch off atomically when the vertical misalignment of a unit exceeds ±0.5 degrees (±30 minutes).

 The STB233 is designed primarily for the Q-HAPI system. it stabilizes on the Bank (X) and Elevation (Y) axis so that the mounting arm with its Q-HAPI System will always stay level, regardless of the motions of the vessel.

 The gyro-stabilized platforms are built around a rugged pan and tilt mechanism.
 This high resolution digital system uses the best wide bandwidth, low noise, solid-state gyros.
 The whole system is user configurable.

 Note: This product must be connected to the Q72RI03 – Q-HAPI System.
 The Q-HAPI System is sold separately.